Jeiwan/uniswapv3-book/content/docs/milestone_1/deployment.md

 token1.mint(msg.sender, usdcBalance);
 ```

-`msg.sender` in Foundy scripts is the address sending transactions, i.e. this is the address that will pay for the
+> `msg.sender` in Foundry scripts is the address that sends transactions within the `broadcast` block.
+We'll be able to
-transaction.
+set it when running scripts.

 Finally, at the end of the script, add some `console.log` calls to print the addresses of deployed contracts:
 ```solidity